 It does not mean you are prequalified and does not guarantee you will get a mortgage, but it provides significant weight to your offer.

 These letters remain valid for 90 days approximately.
 We advise clients to get updated versions before submitting a serious offer, and this will improve credibility and sincerity.
 There are many mortgage preapproval calculators online to get an idea of how much you can get approved.

-Should you get preapproved or prequalified for a mortgage?
-If you are window shopping, it does not matter much.
-However, you should get a preapproval if you are serious about buying a home.
+Should you get pre approved or prequalified for a mortgage?
+If you are just checking out the market; it is not really needed.
+However, you should get a pre approval if you are serious about buying a home.